 Face Coverings and Cleaning

 - It is required that you wear a face covering in public in most situations as of April 28, 2020 at 8:00 am EDT.
 You can make your own face covering.
 See this guidance from the State of Delaware and the CDC.
-The specifics of the order can be found in the thirteenth modification to the state of emergency at the bottom of the page.
+The specifics of the order can be found in the twenty-seventh modification to the state of emergency at the bottom of the page.

 - In addition to good hand washing, make sure you clean your phone at least 4 times a day.
 See guidance here.